Ontario Highway 401: Expansion

 while the second phase to the Credit River was completed in 2020.

-A successful construction consortium was announced in 2019 for expanding the route from the Credit River to Regional Road 25 in Milton to a minimum of 10 lanes, including an HOV lane.
-This project included extending the existing 12-lane collector–express system from the Credit River to just east of Winston Churchill Boulevard, while another 12-lane collector–express system was built from just west of the Highway 407 interchange to just east of the James Snow Parkway.
+In 2019, an announcement was made for expanding the freeway from the Credit River to Regional Road 25 in Milton to a minimum of 10 lanes, including HOV lanes.
+This project included extending the existing 12-lane collector–express system from the Credit River to just east of Winston Churchill Boulevard, while another 12-lane collector–express system was built from just west of the Highway 407 interchange to just east of James Snow Parkway, due to the overpasses for the 407 and the adjacent Winston Churchill Boulevard not being constructed wide enough to accommodate a continuous collector–express system underneath.

 Sections of the new expansion were opened overnight throughout the second half of 2022.
-On August13 and 14, 2022, the westbound express lanes opened between Highway407 and James Snow Parkway.
-The remainder of the westbound lanes, between the Credit River and Winston Churchill Boulevard, were opened several months later on November13 and 14.
-The eastbound express lanes between James Snow Parkway and Winston Churchill Boulevard were opened a week later on November18 and 19, and from Winston Churchill Boulevard to the Credit River on November29 and 30.
-The HOV lanes in both directions were opened on December9, 2022, to complete the project.
+On August 13 and 14, 2022, the westbound express lanes opened between Highway 407 and James Snow Parkway.
+The remainder of the westbound lanes, between the Credit River and Winston Churchill Boulevard, were opened several months later on November 13 and 14.
+The eastbound express lanes between James Snow Parkway and Winston Churchill Boulevard were opened a week later on November 18 and 19, and from Winston Churchill Boulevard to the Credit River on November 29 and 30.
+The HOV lanes in both directions were opened on December 9, 2022.
+The remaining works of this project, including final layers of paving, culvert works, and carpool lots were completed on October 19, 2023, thus completing a 14-year project that expands the highway from Highway 410 to Regional Road 25 that started on August 19, 2009.

+COMPASS cameras

+In early 1991, Highway 401 was equipped with a traffic camera system called COMPASS.